 The PPB is literally Backed by the Pentagon and the NASA, the beybladers have access to extremely advanced training equipment, and in the original Japanese version the President of the United States takes personal interest in the success of the American beyblade team.
 Ultimate Serious Business?
 Part that and part those beyblades hold weapons of mass destruction, it's only natural the US government takes care of them and the teens that can use them.

 Before the match, the All Stars chalk up to luck the Bladenreakers' success in the tournament so far.
 Thing is, they're right: while the prediction of the Bladebreakers' defeat in the first match was clearly wrong, they should have been defeated 2-1 and knocked out of the tournament in the quarter finals, only winning due one of the funniest and most unexpected Ass Pulls in the history of anime (one that left the Bladenreakers themselves stunned speechless.
 Including the one who has literally Seen It All).

 Kai's Badass Boast that no one can defeat his Dranzer G makes a lot of sense considering that, bar the match against Daichi in the world tournament, which Kai threw, no beyblader came even close to defeat Kai when he was using Dranzer G and when he did lose to Tyson in the finals, he already upgraded to the Dranzer GT.

-- One thing that always struck me as odd in the third season was how Tyson/Takao freaked out over how his teammates all left.
-I chalked it up to Ho Yay, but at some point, I thought about his home life: his mom died, his dad is always away on work, and his brother left years earlier, and the only family that's constantly there for him is his loving, but slightly insane grandfather.
-To make a long story short, it wouldn't surprise me if Tyson has some abandonment issues. — Animenutcase
+One thing that seems odd in the third season was how Tyson/Takao freaked out over how his teammates all left.
+It could be Ho Yay, but think about his home life: his mom died, his dad is always away on work, and his brother left years earlier, and the only family that's constantly there for him is his loving, but slightly insane grandfather.
+To make a long story short, it wouldn't be surprising if Tyson has some abandonment issues.